sriharivishnu/AWS_Notes/CLF-C01/S07_Databases.md

 #### Redshift

-- Based on PostgreSQL, but not used for OLTP
+- Based on PostgreSQL, but not used for OLTP (Online Transaction Processing)
 - It's OLAP - online analytical processing (analytics and data warehousing)
 - Load data once every hour, not every second
 - 10x better performance than other data warehouses, scale to PBs of data